arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 ### arangoimport

 *arangoimport* now automatically detects the type of the import file based on the file extension.
-The default value for the `--type` option has been changed from `json` to `auto`.
+The default value of the `--type` startup option has been changed from `json` to `auto`.
+You might need to explicitly specify the `--type` in exceptional cases now whereas it was not necessary to do so previously.